CarlFK/video-stack-deploy/docs/gateway.rst

     $ ansible-playbook --inventory inventory/hosts --connection local -l gw site.yml

-5. When it completes successfully, restart the machine.
+7. When it completes successfully, restart the machine.

-6. Wire your network.
+8. Connect the gateway to the Voctomix machine over a gigabit network and restart the Voctomix machine.

 .. _`Opsis machine`: opsis.html
 .. _`Voctomix`: voctomix.html